Dawn-LX/VidSGG-BIG/README.md

 # Classification-Then-Grounding: Reformulating Video Scene Graphs as Temporal Bipartite Graphs

-Official implementation (based on Pytorch) of CVPR2022 paper [Classification-Then-Grounding: Reformulating Video Scene Graphs as Temporal Bipartite Graphs](https://arxiv.org/abs/2112.04222).
+Pytorch implementation of our paper [Classification-Then-Grounding: Reformulating Video Scene Graphs as Temporal Bipartite Graphs](https://arxiv.org/abs/2112.04222), which is accepted by CVPR2022.

+We also won the 1st place of Video Relation Understanding (VRU) Grand Challenge in ACM Multimedia 2021, with a simplified version of our model.(The code for object tracklets generation is available at [here](https://github.com/Dawn-LX/VidVRD-tracklets))

 # Datasets

 # Evaluation:

-# Training
+# Training (TODO)

-# TODO
-paper :
-the code is still being organized (an initial version will be completed before March 28, 2022).
+the code for training is still being organized (an initial version will be completed before March 28, 2022).

+## Data to release
+- I3D feature of VidOR train & val around 6G
+- VidOR traj `.npy` files (OnlyPos) (this has been released, around 12G)
+- VidVRD traj `.npy` files (with feature) around 20G
+- cache file for train & val (for vidor)
+    - v9 for val (around 15G)
+    - v7clsme for train (14 parts, around 130G in total)
+- do not release cache file for vidvrd (they can generate them using VidVRD traj `.npy` files)

 # TODO
 - add code for training